juanmsuarez/RL-capsule-landing/README.md

 ## Introduction
 This project consists of a simulation environment built in Unity, where a space capsule can be flown firing any of its engines (inspired by the [SpaceX Dragon 2](https://en.wikipedia.org/wiki/SpaceX_Dragon_2)).

-Using reinforcement learning, an agent is trained to solve the task of landing the capsule in a target zone (specifically, using the PPO algorithm implemented by the [ML-Agents library](https://unity.com/products/machine-learning-agents)).
+A reinforcement learning agent is trained to solve the task of landing the capsule in the target zone (specifically, using the PPO algorithm implemented by the [ML-Agents library](https://unity.com/products/machine-learning-agents)).
 Note that this is a difficult task for humans, since the force applied by the engines can make the capsule unstable really easily.

 ![testing-2](https://user-images.githubusercontent.com/7390500/159096074-69e926d7-fb7b-44d9-bd0c-480cf45571d6.gif)